Subnet routes and relay nodes

-- Depending on your Linux distribution, you can make this change
+Depending on your Linux distribution, you can make this change permanent by

 /etc/sysctl.d.
 For example, create

-Depending on your Linux distribution, you might need to disable reverse path filtering, by running:
+Depending on your Linux distribution, you may also need to disable reverse

 sudo iptables -t nat -A POSTROUTING -j MASQUERADE

-Note: If you're using a linux client machine, you need to run
+If you’re using a Linux client machine, you need to run